UX Design is more than what a user interface looks like and it’s aesthetic appearance.

 Poetics is the feeling your customer or user has when experiencing your product.
 A digital product’s user experience exists only when someone has experienced it.

-Functionally your product will work with minimum effort given to Poetics.
+Functionally your product will work with the minimum effort given to Poetics.
 The experience your customer/user has will happen regardless as long as they can complete their task.

 Poetics gives a layer of aesthetic delight to your product that enhances the customer/user experience.

 Any good UX designer knows the poetic phase comes last.
-It can even happen after release of your product or feature.
+It can even happen after the release of your product or feature.
 You may not want to spend marketing dollars but you can solve the problem without this stage.